I Was a Male War Bride, 1949, 20th Century Fox. Starring Cary Grant, Ann Sheridan. Directed by Howard Hawks. B&W, 105

 Hawks also spoke to the challenge of bringing out the humor in some of the scenes.
 “We had a scene where Cary had to answer all kinds of ridiculous questions, such as ‘you ever had female trouble?’
 We looked forward to making that scene, but when we did, it wasn’t funny at all.
 We got the idea that maybe a man like that would be amused at the sergeant having to ask him these silly questions.
 ‘Female trouble?
 Nothing but.'”
 With that switch in attitude, the scene worked.

 Ann Sheridan, an often underrated actress, is thoroughly delightful as the “military personnel” who, in addition to the difficulty of getting her new husband home, is frustrated by the difficulty of spending so much as a single night alone with him.
 The sexual tension in this film is played for all it’s worth right from the beginning, despite the Production Code restrictions in place.
-It is indicative of the loosening of Code standards, which was starting to unravel at this time.
+It is indicative of the loosening of Code standards, which were starting to unravel at this time.

 Like Cary Grant, this film is charming and disarming, and the humor holds up today.
 It is based on one man’s true life story of being a “male war bride,” and for the most part, the situations don’t bend the limits of reality too far beyond belief.
 Grant as a woman may be the notable exception, but that’s also one of the funniest parts of the movie, so it’s easy to overlook.